mpmcpherson/clientSideBlogger/README.md

 So...I guess that's what I'm doing.
 The current code is just supporting the user-side UI, so:

 TODO: Swap from boilerplate entries for things like title and header to variables, so this is actually viable for other people to use
+--DONE--

 TODO: Create a configuration file to allow users to target a specific database when they're setting up